GeorgeOxford/reproducible-research_homework/README.md

 What is a random seed?

 A random seed is the start number for a random sequence of numbers to be generated using a random number generator.
+Its a way of making random sequences reproducible.

 Brownian path code changes:
 ![Alt text](Code_changes_brownian.png)